 Appliance connectors are corrugated metal tubes used to connect gas appliances to fuel gas supply pipes in your home or business.
-Some older brass connectors have a serious flaw in how their tubing was joined to their and pieces.
+Some older brass connectors have a serious flaw in how their tubing was joined to their pieces.
 Over time, the end pieces can separate from the tubing and cause a serious gas leak, explosion or fire.
-If you believe that you have an older connecter in your home, have a qualified contractor and replace it if necessary.
+If you believe that you have an older connecter in your home, have a qualified contractor come out and replace it if necessary.
 Do not attempt to check connectors yourself.

 Be sure to follow these appliance connector safety guidelines:

-· Make sure that connectors are installed where no one will step, sit, lean or place a heavy object on them.
+· Make sure that the connectors are installed where no one will step, sit, lean or place a heavy object on them.

 · Never have a connector installed through a wall, floor or ceiling.